-I have to confess we were actually quite shocked at the pressing variations on this famous record, the first Sheffield Direct to Disc recording.
+I have to confess we were actually quite taken aback at the significant pressing variations on this famous record, the first Sheffield Direct to Disc recording.

 These LPs are all over the map sonically.
 Some Sheffield pressings are aggressive, many of them are dull and lack the spark of live music, some of them have wonky bass or are lacking in the lowest octave — they are prey to every fault that befalls other pressings, direct to disc and otherwise.

 Which should not be too surprising.
 Records are records.
 Pressing variations exist for every album ever made.
 If you haven’t noticed that yet, start playing multiple copies of the same album while listening carefully and critically.
 If your stereo is any good at all, it should not take you long to notice how different one record sounds from another in practically every case.

 Biggest problems on S9?
 I would have to say smearing is Number One.
 When the brass loses its bite and the bells don’t have the percussive quality of metal being struck, this is not a good thing.
 The band also seems to lose energy when the pressing suffers from smear.

 Number Two would be a lack of top end extension.
 The harmonics of the sax and trumpet are muted on some copies, and the harpsichord really suffers when the top end isn’t all it should be.
 This lack of extension is most noticeable on all the lovely bells and percussion instruments that pepper the soundstage, but you can actually hear it on practically every instrument once you recognize the problem: guitar harmonics, cymbals and snares, and on down the list.